Kehinde Wiley chosen to paint Obama's official portrait

 (CNN)Artist Kehinde Wiley, known for his paintings of African-Americans and reinterpretations of classic artworks, has been chosen by former President Barack Obama to paint his official portrait for the Smithsonian's National Portrait Gallery.

-At the end of each presidency, the museum partners with the White House to commission to one official portrait of the President and first lady.
+At the end of each presidency, the museum partners with the White House to commission one official portrait of the President and first lady.

 Michelle Obama selected artist Amy Sherald, who is known for her life-size paintings of African-Americans, to paint her portrait, the museum announced Friday.